commfish/BSAI_crab_assessments/BBRKC/bbrkc_24f/readme24f.md

 ## Model options ------
 Model explorations from comments:

-23.0a - "base" with estimated M for males, prior is tight - mean 0.18, CV 0.04 see Jie's 22.0a from May 2022
+23.0a [model_23_0a_ph7_24] - "base" with estimated M for males, prior is tight - mean 0.18, CV 0.04 see Jie's 22.0a from May 2022
 - use *23.0a_ph7* version (which is base + ssb in season 7)

-24.0c - 23.0a_ph7 + 1 molt prob time block
+24.0c [model_24_0c] - 23.0a_ph7 + 1 molt prob time block
+		- using most recent version - changed time block to 0, but wouldn't run when I commented out the extra parameters ....look at results and see (7-28-24)

 # Document updates ----------
 SAFE document is in Rmarkdown format.
 Need to work on all tables, etc. see "figures_tables_create_SAFE.R" and "Jie_figures_tables_create_SAFE.R" for creation of figures and tables.
 These also refer to some of Jie's code which is in folder 'BBRKC/code/Jie R code'.
+*2024* now this is 'doc_figures_tables_gmacsr.R'; need to make sure these run with newest GMACS version

-Other code for figures or analysis is found in 'BBRKC/code' Full markdown document was successful in 2023 but still some formatting with figures, etc. needed.
+Full markdown document was successful in 2023 but still some formatting with figures, etc. needed.

 ## GMACS versions ----
+Sept 2024 version:
+- prepped v.2.20.M.14 (folder 5_30_24) but NOT transitioning to 2.20.M.16 (NOTE: issues with v 16 and selectivity - Tyler is tracking down)
+- in changes to these version I need to determine the "initial reference size" - using 1 for now in these runs

+May 2024 version: 2.01.M.10
+- version that was edited during FEb 2023 workshop with Andre

 Last Sept models used version from May 2022 models - gmacs.exe taken from 'BBKRC/src_bbrkc_040622'
 - this is version 2.01E
   - it does NOT include updates made by Andre in April/May for AIGKC - therefore may not be correct in OFL calcs.